CloudCannon/hugo-starter/content/blog/lighthouse-scores.md

 ## Best practices

-Passes all the lighthouse recommended best practices.
+Passes all the Lighthouse recommended best practices.

 ## SEO